Slimming Neural Networks using Adaptive Connectivity Scores: Algorithm and Component Description

-\end{theorem} The proof of Theorem \ref{thm.1} is given in the Supplementary Materials.
-Overall, $X, Y, Z$ denote different sets of activations derived from groups of neurons in the algorithm and we obtain a scalar value as the outcome of the ACMI measure in (\ref{Est:ACMI}).
-The flexibility in defining function $\varphi$ offers a way to connect the probabilistic framework of mutual information to existing weight-based pruning approaches.
-In Section~\ref{sec:experimental_results}, we explore a variety of options for $\varphi$ and empirically determine that a function defined on the weight matrix is the best possible formulation to achieve high pruning performance.
+\\ \textbf{Implementation}: Overall, $X, Y, Z$ denote sets of activations derived from different filters and we obtain a scalar value (connectivity score) as the outcome of the ACMI estimator in (\ref{Est:ACMI}).
+The flexibility in defining function $\varphi$ offers a way to connect the probabilistic framework of MI to existing weight-based pruning approaches.
+In Section~\ref{sec:experimental_results}, we explore a variety of options for $\varphi$ and empirically determine that a function defined on the weight matrix helps achieve the highest pruning performance in our experiments.